Translate this Page

 Property Ownership by Expats - The rules for property ownership by foreign nationals in Batam fall under Decree No 068/KPTS/KA/III/1999.
 This regulations states that foreign nationals or companies are permitted to 100% own residential or commercial property in the Barelang area (Batam, Rempang and Galang).
 The only properties excluded from this decree are low cost and very low cost housing, but includes all other types of building structures.

 Sekolah Global Indo-Asia

-Students at all levels receive Art, Music, PE and Information Technology classes.
-SGIA prides itself in the modern, air conditioned, comfortable and educational classrooms, ensuring students are receiving the very best international and national education possible.
-All of the SGIA teachers receive regular international and national training to sustain professional development and are able to implement modern approaches in learning.
-Students learn to use all the up-to-date software in ICT class as well as Web Design basics and design actual Websites in the Web Design Club.
+SGIA prides itself of its modern, air conditioned, comfortable and educational classrooms, ensuring students are receiving the very best international and national education possible.
+All of the SGIA teachers receive regular international and national trainings to sustain professional development and are able to implement modern approaches in learning.

 There are six golf courses located throughout the island: